geminimir/meterguard/README.md

 - **Usage simulation tools** for different traffic patterns
 - **Complete billing transparency** that customers love

-Perfect for understanding how StripeMeter integrates with your SaaS application!
+Perfect for understanding how meterguard integrates with your SaaS application!

 ## Core Concepts